 Congregational Gatherings Suspended

-In-person worship and activities suspended through the end of August
+In-person worship and activities suspended through the rest of the year.

 Since the beginning of March, the community of Christ Church Lutheran has chosen to worship at home in order to reduce the risks of spreading the highly contagious and life-threatening coronavirus.